eBay/tsv-utils/docs/tool_reference/tsv-select.md

 * When `--f|fields` and `--e|exclude` are used together, the effect is to specify `--rest last`.
 This can be overridden by specifying `--rest first`.
 * Each input line must be long enough to contain all fields specified with `--f|fields`.
 This is not necessary for `--e|exclude` fields.
 * Specifying field names containing special characters may require escaping the special characters.
 See [Field syntax](common-options-and-behavior.md#field-syntax) for details.
+* Input and output are buffered by default to improve performance.
+Use `--line-buffered` to have each line read and written as soon as available.

 **Examples:**
 ```